ImLogi/docker-n8n-cybernews/README.md

 ## Features
-*This project usee ONLY free and open-source tools, promoting privacy, independence and cost-free accessibility for enthusiast who value the open-source philosophy*
+**This project uses ONLY free and open-source tools, promoting privacy, independence and cost-free accessibility for enthusiast who value the open-source philosophy**
 >Note: The intended use case for this project is individual or educational purposes.
+For any other type of usee, you may want to review the license terms and applicable policies.

-This project provides a ready-to-use Docker Compose configuration for running n8n locally.
-You can use my provided configuration (set to the Europe/Warsaw timezone), modify it to match your own timezone or create your own setup following the [official n8n Docker installation guide](https://docs.n8n.io/hosting/installation/docker/).
+This project provides a ready-to-use Docker Compose configuration for running n8n and Ollama locally.
+You can use my provided configuration (set to the Europe/Warsaw timezone, uses Nvidia GPU), modify it to match your own needs or create your own setup following the [n8n Docker installation guide](https://docs.n8n.io/hosting/installation/docker/) and [Ollama Docker installation guide](https://docs.ollama.com/docker).

 ## Prerequisites